How Often Should I Update My Website?

 When was the last time you updated your website?

 Most websites have a “shelf life” of about four or five years before they are considered outdated.
-The trends and technology in website design/development are ever-changing.
-If your site is still stuck in the past, visitors are likely to assume your practice is behind the times, as well.
+The trends and technology in website design/development are ever-changing, as are medical techniques and treatments in the elective healthcare world.
+If your site is still stuck in the past (e.g., it looks archaic or has outdated procedural information), visitors are likely to assume your practice is behind the times, as well.

 Is your website mobile-friendly?